kubernetes/dashboard/docs/developer/README.md

 * [Text conventions](text-conventions.md)
 * [Internationalization](internationalization.md)

-If you're looking for ideas on what to contribute, in addition to taking a look at issues with the `help-wanted` tag, you may also want to view the [Dashboard roadmap](../common/roadmap.md).
+If you're looking for ideas on what to contribute, in addition to taking a look at issues with the `help-wanted` tag.

 If you have any further questions, feel free to ask in `#sig-ui` on the [Kubernetes' Slack](https://kubernetes.slack.com/).